Digital-Data-Co/forge-docs/src/administration-guide/api.md

 ## API reference

-Semaphore UI provides two formats of API documentation, so you can choose the one that fits your workflow best:
+Forge UI provides two formats of API documentation, so you can choose the one that fits your workflow best:

 * [Swagger/OpenAPI](https://semaphoreui.com/api-docs) &mdash; ideal if you prefer an interactive, browser-based experience.
 * [Official Postman Collection](https://www.postman.com/semaphoreui) &mdash; explore and test all endpoints in Postman.